 Thanks for signing up to our newsletter!

-In a few moments, you’ll receive a confirmation email with a link to download a free PDF with 205 ways to save.
-In the meantime, we’ve put together this collection of our favorite resources to help you make, save, borrow, and grow your money that you can bookmark and revisit whenever you’d like.
+To kick things off, we’ve put together this collection of our favorite resources to help you make, save, borrow, and grow your money that you can bookmark and revisit whenever you’d like.

 Ebates – If you haven’t heard of Ebates, stop what you’re doing and sign up now.
 Ebates can save you tons of money on almost every popular store online including Amazon, Nordstrom, Target, Ebay, Priceline, Lowe’s, Groupon, Macy’s, Kohl’s, Old Navy, Toys R Us, Drugstore.com, Overstock… the list goes on and on.
 And the savings from Ebates is in addition to any cash back or rewards you’d normally get from your credit card.
 It’s one of the single greatest ways we’ve found to save on almost everything you buy.
 Click here to sign up or check out the savings they offer.

 Raise.com – Ever gotten a gift card you didn’t want?
 So have lots of people.
 And many of them sell their unwanted gift cards (at a discount) on sites like Raise.com.
 Make their loss your gain and purchase gift cards for almost every major retailer for less than they’re worth — sometimes much less.
 Use coupon code “SAVE5” if you’re a new customer for an additional $5 off a gift card worth $25 or more.
 Click here for more information and to see what they’ve got available.